Last Updated on

 Nevertheless, if your goal is to work for the country’s major airlines, a college degree is a critical requirement.

-You can’t be qualified to be an airline pilot without a bachelor’s degree, preferably major in aeronautics, aviation, aerospace engineering, mechanical engineering, computer science, physics, and the likes.
+You can only be qualified to be an airline pilot if you have a bachelor’s degree, preferably major in aeronautics, aviation, aerospace engineering, mechanical engineering, computer science, physics, and the likes.

 However, any college course will do.
 Airlines accept applicants from diverse industries as long as they are degree holders.